sovervo/jsgamelauncher/README.md

 3D effects are not supported, but you can use the canvas API to draw 3D graphics.

-Other engines might work we just haven't tried them!
+Other engines might work, we just haven't tried them!

 ## Sample games